fishcus/KAP-manual/en/model/segment_manage.en.md

 On Segment page, you can execute the following actions:

-- Refresh (Rebuild the segment)
+- **Refresh**: Rebuild the segment.

-- Merge (Merge several segments into one even if they are discontinuous)
+- **Merge**: Merge several segments into one.

+  Discontinuous segments can be merged.
+If the corresponding snapshots of those segments are different, a warning message will pop up.
+If continue to merge, the processing for slowly changing dimension (SCD) might be changed and your query result might be affected.
+For more information about SCD, please refer to [Slowly Changing Dimension](model_design/slowly_changing_dimension.en.md).

   > **Note:**
   >
-  > 1. To avoid too many segments in one cube and affect query performance, we recommend you to set up auto merge in refresh setting (step 4) when designing your cube.
+  > 1. Too many segments in one cube may degrade query performance.
+It is recommended to set up auto merge in refresh setting (step 4) when designing cube.
   > 2. Auto merge only applies to cube/model with incremental data loading type *By Date/Time*.
 For other scenarios, please plan your merge tasks accordingly.

-- Delete
+- **Delete**

-Clicking the ID of a segment that is being built, refreshed or merged, may lead you to the related job in **Monitor** page.
+Clicking the ID of a segment that is being built, refreshed or merged, will lead you to the related job in **Monitor** page.